Will-Carson/i-cant-believe-its-not-bsn/README.md

 Just add it as a component holding the bundle you want to use to spawn the child, and you're off to the races.
 A component hook will see that this component has been added, extract the data from your `WithChild` component, and then move it into a child, cleaning itself up as it goes.

-These helper components are extreamly useful when you just want to insert a tree of entities declaratively.
+These helper components are extremely useful when you just want to insert a tree of entities declaratively.

 # The Template Macro